AdrianArtacho/salta_emotouch/SEGMENT-study.md

 ## ISSUES

-- Store the videos in the channel from Atlas?

-- Do I need a Live study, or a plyback one?

 - Check the kind of data I receive (let it be the right one)

 - Process, parse the incoming data

--